apache/cloudstack-documentation/source/installguide/primate.rst

 - api: The CloudStack API for the action
 - icon: the icon to be displayed from AntD's icon set https://vue.ant.design/components/icon/
 - label: The action button's name
+- message: The action button's confirmation message
 - docHelp: Allows to provide a link to a document to provide details on the action
 - listView: (boolean) whether to show the action button in list view (table)
 - dataView: (boolean) whether to show the action button in resource/data view
 - groupAction: Whether the button supports groupable actions when multiple items are selected in the table
 - args: list of API arguments to render/show on auto-generated action form
+- mapping: The relation of an arg to an api (from which it's id is used as a select-option) or a given hardcoded list of select-options
 - show: function that takes in a records and returns a boolean to control if the action button needs to be shown or hidden
 - popup: (boolean) when true, displays any custom component in a popup modal than in its separate route view
 - component: the custom component to render the action (in a separate route view)